A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 5. All-inclusive Risk Management: The Zen of Denver’s Mountain Air

-1. Recognizing and naming possible problems before they grow
+1. Identifying potential problems before they grow

-2. Strategizing tests to cover many scenarios
+2. Strategizing tests to cover myriad scenarios

 3. Consistent updates so the risk always stays lean, never mean